Updated on 9/7/2022

 The Stages of Grief

 There are five common stages of grief.
 It’s important to note that not everyone will have the same experiences, at the same time, in the same order, or to the same magnitude.
+People grieve in different ways.
 The key takeaway is recognizing that there are different stages of grief that’ll typically all need to be worked through.

 Knowing how to manage grief means you’re willing to work through each of the following stages:

 - Denial: Particularly if it was unexpected, the first emotions after a significant loss are usually shock or surprise.
-You might feel that the event is really happening to someone else or that its consequences won’t be as severe as they actually are.
+A grieving person might feel that the traumatic event is really happening to someone else or that its consequences won’t be as severe as they actually are.

 - Anger: Despite what you may initially think about it, anger is actually a very healthy emotion.
 It can be leveraged to make positive changes in our lives and even in the larger world.
 However, anger as a response to things that are outside of our control can be toxic if we let it get out of control.
-Whether anger is expressed at a higher power, a doctor, or even at a deceased friend, family, or loved one, it’s common to feel a range of emotions related to anger.
+Whether anger is expressed at higher power, a doctor, or even at a deceased friend, family, or loved one, it’s common to feel a range of strong feelings related to all the types of anger.
 This can include feelings like increased irritability all the way to out-and-out rage.

 - Depression: Grief and depression often go hand in hand, and they can even be mistaken for one another.
 But it’s important to note that this type of grief-induced depression is not the same as being clinically depressed.
 While feelings of despair and sadness are common during this stage, the difference is that depression from grief is triggered by an event.
 It’s considered a natural step toward working through your intense feelings in a healthy way.
 The depression you may experience while grieving should eventually fade over time.